Marker Logo

 Topics.
 This memorial is listed in this topic list: War, US Civil.
 A significant historical date for this entry is May 16, 1863.

 Location.
-32° 22.32′ N, 90° 51.359′ W. Marker is in Vicksburg National Military Park, Mississippi, in Warren County.
-Memorial is on Confederate Avenue, on the left when traveling east.
+32° 22.32′ N, 90° 51.359′ W. Memorial is in Vicksburg National Military Park, Mississippi, in Warren County.
+It is on Confederate Avenue, on the left when traveling east.
 Touch for map.
-Marker is at or near this postal address: Confederate Avenue, Vicksburg MS 39183, United States of America.
+Memorial is at or near this postal address: Confederate Avenue, Vicksburg MS 39183, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Mississippi 4th Infantry (within shouting distance of this marker); William E. Baldwin (within shouting distance of this marker); a different marker also named C.S.
+At least 8 other markers are within walking distance of this marker: Mississippi 4th Infantry (within shouting distance of this marker); William E. Baldwin (within shouting distance of this marker); a different marker also named C.S.
 Company D, (about 300 feet away, measured in a direct line); a different marker also named C.S.
-Company D, (about 400 feet away); C.S.
+Company D, (about 400 feet away); C.S. (about 400

 Paid Advertisement